SnowyMouse/chimera/README.md

 #### Interpolation
 The game has an issue where object movement is tied to tick rate, thus objects will never move faster than 30 frames per second.
-Chimera adds interpolation to the game for objects.
-Unlike MCC, it also adds it for cutscenes and plasma projectiles, too.
+Chimera adds interpolation to the game for objects and other effects.

 #### Limit increase
 Chimera increases some of the limits of the game.
 Note that, unless you play a